Pankakes102/mindex-java-code-solution/README.md

 for this issue, but I just defaulted to using the actual Implementation here instead, as that is in fact what the unit tests are supposed to be testing.
 I would be very interested to learn if there was a way to design the tests like I did and use Interfaces instead of the Implemented Class.

 The existing Employee Service Implementation Test confused me at first because it was not mocking anything out, and it was also making requests with the Rest Template.
 I would consider these full Integration Tests rather than Unit tests I guess?
 Seeing that it did in fact spin up the entire Employee Service and Spring Boot Context.
 It was also a little confusing as to why there was only one test for all 3 pieces of functionality on the service, but like I had mentioned before, im going to refrain from altering any of the existing code if possible.
-Wondering now if i should further refactor my unit tests and append Unit in some form to the existing tests and then mimic what he other ServiceImpl is doing to get better code coverage from a Rest Template standpoint.
+Wondering now if i should further refactor my unit tests and append Unit in some form to the existing tests and then mimic what the other ServiceImpl is doing to get better code coverage from a Rest Template standpoint.

+### Task 2
+#### Plan of attack
+Being more familiar with the application and code base now, for this task i plan on implementing the necessary classes similarly to the Employee structure.
+Data Type, Interface, Service, Controller, Test.
+Using the Employee classes as a guide, this task should be simple to complete.
+For the Type itself, the salary could be a String, Integer, Double or any other Boxed class, like BigDouble for instance.
+For simplicity’s sake, I think I am going to just use an `int` for the Salary, assuming that each Compensation record should have Some data, its okay that `int` isnt nullable.
+If there were supposed to be nullable Salaries i might have gone with Integer instead.

 ## Authors
 Initial Commit Provided with the Mindex Java Code Challenge.
 Michael Szczepanski